WilliamCJacobsen/NeuralNetwork/README.md

 # NeuralNetwork
-A basic neural network. hacked together to learn the basics of how a neural network operates.
+A basic neural network.
+Made to learn the basics of how a neural network operates.
 It comes with a file reader (read and write to a .txt) and a Image reader to read the normalized values of each pixel.

 basic application:
 ```java